genderkit/blog/_posts/2018-08-10-sport-and-fitness.md

 *   rollerblading
 *   watersports

-If you're more of a supporter than a participant, there's also the [Trans and Non-binary Football Supports Group](https://twitter.com/tnbfsg) on Twitter.
+If you're more of a supporter than a participant, there's also the [Trans and Non-binary Football Supporters Group](https://twitter.com/tnbfsg) on Twitter.

 ### More information